aofarrel/clockwork-wdl/README.md

  * gvcf: implementation of `clockwork gvcf_from_minos_and_samtools`
  * mapreads: implementation of `clockwork map_reads`
  * refprep: limited implementation of `clockwork reference_prepare`, does not support databases
+    * can accept a tarball or direct fasta input
  * remove-contam: implementation of `clockwork remove_contam`
  * variant_call_one_sample: implementation of `clockwork variant_call_one_sample`